 - They suspect you've been stealing from the store for awhile and have not been caught until now.

 Get rid of it.
 Put it on a shelf and leave the store.
 It's called dumping the merchandise.
 No merchandise?
-No shoplifting.
+Then no crime.

 No. 99.9% of loss prevention detectives will not let you see video of your apprehension, although the police may want to see it (and usually do) if it is available.
 Sometimes they'll take a copy with them for evidence.